Rent corrections

 Why this happened

-Our intention has always been to set rents as low as possible for tenants.
+Our intention has always been to make what tenants pay transparent and to set rents as low as possible for tenants.
 These errors were both made due to misinterpreting government guidance related to setting rents.

 Affordable Rents error